EPC changes for landlords scrapped in shock announcement

 It is a legal requirement to have an EPC for a rented property.
 If you fail to provide a copy of the certificate to your tenant or don’t have a valid EPC, you risk being fined by your local authority.

 Privately rented properties must meet a minimum energy efficiency standard unless exempt.
-If the cost of making improvements to reach the threshold exceeds a certain value, you can apply for an exemption from the government.
+If the cost of making improvements to reach the threshold exceeds a certain value, you can apply for an EPC exemption from the government.

 Find the full list of exemptions here.

-Have EPC rules been scrapped?
+Have EPC rules been scrapped for 2025?

 In September 2023, the government announced it was scrapping the deadline for landlords to improve the energy efficiency of their rental properties.

-What are the new rules for EPC?
+What are the new EPC rules for landlords?

 Post author